ProjectBSource/GooleNewsCount_Strategy2/README.md

-**3. find each symbol first and latest date data** SELECT g.symbol, e.firstCheckDate, e.firstClose, f.lastCheckDate, f.lastClose FROM
+**3. find each symbol first and latest date data** SELECT * FROM (
-(SELECT distinct symbol from patrick_strategy_1) g INNER JOIN
+	SELECT g.symbol, e.newsCount, e.firstCheckDate, e.firstClose, f.lastCheckDate, f.lastClose, ((f.lastClose - e.firstClose)/e.firstClose*100) AS closeChange FROM
 	(
+		SELECT distinct symbol from patrick_strategy_1
+	) g
+	INNER JOIN
+	(
-SELECT a.symbol, a.close as firstClose, b.firstCheckDate FROM patrick_strategy_1 a
+		SELECT a.symbol, a.close as firstClose, b.firstCheckDate, b.newsCount FROM patrick_strategy_1 a
-INNER JOIN ( SELECT min(checkdate) as firstCheckDate, symbol FROM patrick_strategy_1 group by symbol ) b ON a.Symbol = b.symbol and a.CheckDate = b.firstCheckDate
+		INNER JOIN (
+			SELECT min(checkdate) as firstCheckDate, sum(ResultCount) as newsCount, symbol FROM patrick_strategy_1 group by symbol ) b
+		ON a.Symbol = b.symbol and a.CheckDate = b.firstCheckDate
 	) e ON g.symbol = e.symbol
 	INNER JOIN
 	(
 		SELECT c.symbol, c.close as lastClose, d.lastCheckDate FROM patrick_strategy_1 c
-INNER JOIN ( SELECT max(checkdate) as lastCheckDate, symbol FROM patrick_strategy_1 group by symbol ) d ON c.Symbol = d.symbol and c.CheckDate = d.lastCheckDate
+		INNER JOIN (
+			SELECT max(checkdate) as lastCheckDate, symbol FROM patrick_strategy_1 group by symbol ) d
+		ON c.Symbol = d.symbol and c.CheckDate = d.lastCheckDate
 	) f ON g.symbol = f.symbol
+) h
+ORDER BY h.closeChange